-This section summarizes the preliminary leakage estimates for each alternative based on median diversion flows derived from the CALSIM3 model for each month over a 94-year period.
-As a result, the net internal pressures were computed utilizing the WSELs summarized in Tables A-5 to A-19 in the Appendix.
+This section summarizes the preliminary leakage estimates based on median diversion flows derived from the CALSIM3 model for each month over a 94-year period.
+As a result, the net internal pressures were computed utilizing the WSELs summarized in Tables A-3 to A-5 in Attachment 1.
 These pressures are an estimate of the normal pressures the tunnel system would experience over its life.
 In some cases, higher pressures would occur and in some cases lower pressures would occur; however leakage estimated based on the median value would estimate the typical leakage the system would experience over the long term.